JoenTheWizard/cpu-32bit/README.md

 # Verilog projects

-Just some small verilog projects I made for learning
+Just some small verilog projects I made for learning.
+The projects use GTKWave and IVerilog.

 Right now I have:
 - NOR-based SR (Set/Reset) Latch: A sequential circuit with two cross coupled NOR gates used for memory circuits to store values